Inside Soap

 Inside Soap is a weekly soap opera and television listings magazine published in the United Kingdom.
 The magazine is currently released every Tuesday.
-It covers storylines featured in British and Australian soap operas that are broadcast in the United Kingdom, including Coronation Street, Doctors, EastEnders, Emmerdale, Hollyoaks, Home and Away and Neighbours as well as drama Casualty.
+It covers storylines of British and Australian soap operas that are broadcast in the United Kingdom, including Coronation Street, Doctors, EastEnders, Emmerdale, Hollyoaks, Home and Away and Neighbours as well as drama Casualty.
 Since 1996, the magazine has hosted the Inside Soap Awards ceremony each year.

 History

 Profile and early years

 Inside Soap was launched in Australia in 1992, published by the Sydney-based Attic Futura.
 Attic Futura was sold to Pacific Magazines in 1993 by which time the magazine had been successfully launched in the UK.
 The magazine was then relaunched in Australia in 1998.

-In 1996, Inside Soap changed from a monthly to a fortnightly publication.
+In 1996, the British Inside Soap changed from a monthly to a fortnightly publication.

 In September 2002, Hachette Filipacchi began publishing the magazine after the company purchased Attic Futura.
 In late 2003, Hachette Filipacchi decided to increase their output of Inside Soap and began publishing it weekly.
 The publisher's decision to publish weekly strengthened sales and by September 2005, the magazine reached 182,618 units in circulation.

 Each year, the Inside Soap Awards ceremony is held, where awards are given to the cast and crew of the soaps.
 In September 2004, the Inside Soap Awards were broadcast on Sky's television channel Living TV.

 Editors of the magazine have included Vicky Mayer, Jonathan Bowman, Steven Murphy and Gary Gillatt.

 Inside Soap prints stories covering all soap operas broadcast on British television in detail.
 It includes a feature to inform readers of dates different stories occur titled "what happens when".
 It also includes terrestrial and digital television listings.